 2. Pair sweet potatoes with protein and fiber: To help control blood sugar levels and slow down the absorption of carbohydrates, it’s essential to combine sweet potatoes with a source of protein and fiber.
 This can be achieved by adding grilled chicken or turkey breast, fish, tofu, or legumes to your meal.

-See also What to cook with arborio rice
+See also How to cook fresh cherries

 3. Watch your cooking methods: Avoid adding extra fats and oils when cooking sweet potatoes.
 Instead, opt for healthier cooking methods such as baking, boiling, or grilling.
 These methods will help maintain the natural sweetness and nutritional value of sweet potatoes without adding unnecessary calories.